kura-labs-org/3_TIER_ASGMT/README.md

         <img style="float: center;" src=/3tierpictures/task1/webproxy/13.png width="1000" />
      </h1>
 </html>
-There are many files and there should be a file called nginx.conf.
-Run: <br>
+There are many files and there should be a file called nginx.conf. <br>
 <br>
-sudo nano nginx.conf

 14. Run:
 ```